 - Need to pump for pressure before lighting

 Alcohol backpacking stoves come in many shapes and sizes.
 This category has the most “Do it Yourself” (DIY) stoves since making a stove from a soda or beer can is simple.
 This is your category if you want an inexpensive, light stove.

 There are several different types of alcohol stoves to choose from…

 - Open – Fill an open can with fuel, and you are good to go.

-- Side – Holes are in the side of the can, so the flames come out the sides.
+- Side – Holes are on the side of the can, so the flames come out of the sides.
 This allows you to set your pot on top and use it as a stand.